-- c) One day, carried out between the start of a ten day period which precedes the start of the second Event and the last Event of the Championship, in case a competitor declares that one of its current race drivers is to be substituted by a driver who has not participated in an F1 World Championship race in the two previous calendar years.
+- i) Be in possession of an International A Licence - ii) Not have competed in more than two F1 World Championship races during their career - c) One day, carried out between the start of a ten day period which precedes the start of the second Event and the last Event of the Championship, in case a competitor declares that one of its current race drivers is to be substituted by a driver who has not participated in an F1 World Championship race in the two previous calendar years.
 The following must be observed: - i) Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - ii) Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place. - iii) If a competitor, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the competitor will be penalised by a reduction of one day from the pre-season TCC days available in the following year. - iv) Only one car may be used.

 With the exception of any test being carried out at night, in which case a new test schedule lasting no more than nine hours will be arranged, running may only take place between 9:00 and 18:00.
-In both cases each competitor may only use one car per day.

-10.6 TPC may only take place on tracks currently holding an FIA Grade 1 or 1T licence.

-- 10.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 10.8 During all Formula One TCC: - a) Red flag and end-of-session procedures must be respected. - b) The fuel handling procedures set out in Article 30.4 must be respected. - c) No other type of vehicle is permitted on the track. - d) Cars being driven by drivers who do not qualify for a Super Licence must be fitted with a green main rear light which must be illuminated at all times the car is on the track. - e) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Supplement 1 of Appendix H to the Code are followed. - 10.9 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 10.10 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8.
+- 10.6 TPC may only take place on tracks currently holding an FIA Grade 1 or 1T licence. - 10.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations. - 10.8 During all Formula One TCC: - a) Red flag and end-of-session procedures must be respected. - b) The fuel handling procedures set out in Article 30.4 must be respected. - c) No other type of vehicle is permitted on the track. - d) Cars being driven by drivers who do not qualify for a Super Licence must be fitted with a green main rear light which must be illuminated at all times the car is on the track. - e) Every reasonable effort should be made to ensure that the recommendations concerning emergency services detailed in Supplement 1 of Appendix H to the Code are followed. - 10.9 If, after an incident during TCC and TPC, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 10.10 Competitors must abide by the aerodynamic testing restrictions set out in Appendix 8.